Proca stars in excited states

 \section{Discussion and conclusions}

 In this paper we have considered families of solutions for excited states of Proca stars in spherical symmetry, with a focus on exploring the dynamical behavior of the first two excited states under perturbations.
 We considered both the families of stationary solutions, as well as non-linear dynamical simulations of a set of self-consistent perturbed models.
-Our findings offer valuable insights into the stability and evolution of excited Proca stars, contributing to the further understanding of these compact objects.
+Our findings offer valuable insights into the stability and evolution of excited Proca stars, contributing to a further understanding of these compact objects.

-It is well known that Proca stars in the ground state are stable against small perturbations for a specific branch corresponding to those configurations with negative binding energy and mass to the left of the maximum mass (minimum binding energy) in the mass versus $\varphi_0$ diagram.
+It is well known that spherical Proca stars in the ground state are stable against small perturbations for a specific branch corresponding to those configurations with negative binding energy and mass to the left of the maximum mass (minimum binding energy) in the mass versus $\varphi_0$ diagram.
 However, we find that in the case of Proca stars in the first and second excited states this stable branch does not exist.
-In fact, we find that for excited states only a \textit{metastable} branch exists for configurations with negative binding energy and low masses.
+In fact, we find that for excited states only a \textit{metastable} region exists for configurations with negative binding energy and low masses.
 In this metastable branch the Proca stars migrate under perturbations to solutions with lower mass in the stable branch of the ground state, while ejecting excess field to infinity.
-Our dynamical simulations have allowed us not only to observe the migration phenomena for this type of configurations, but also to determine the final configuration on the ground state to which they are migrating.
+The behavior of excited Proca stars is then very similar to the one found in the case of scalar boson stars, where dynamical evolutions have shown that excited states are unstable, and they either decay to the fundamental state or collapse to a black hole~\cite{Balakrishna:1997ej}.
+Our dynamical simulations of excited Proca stars have allowed us not only to observe the migration phenomena but also to determine the final configuration on the ground state to which they are migrating.